benjaminy/TenaciousCalf/Documentation/linked_list.md

 The only thing that changes between the two versions of this experiment is the density of application data in the list (it goes from 1/2 to 1/3).
+The machine code for the iteration doesn't change at all.
 In my implementation, this change nearly doubled the run time of iterating over the list!
 Data density is super important!